Cake and Ice Cream…Hold the flourFebruary 28, 2009 at 1:08 am | Posted in Cakes, Candy, Cheese, Daring Bakers, Dessert, Frozen, Fruit | 113 Comments

 The next part of this challenge was to make an ice cream to go along with the cake.
 We were given two great vanilla ice cream recipes by Wendy and Dharm, one a precooked custard, the other a no cook mixture, prior to freezing.
 However, we were given free reign to use any ice cream recipe or come up with one of our own.
 Naturally I chose a no cook recipe as simplicity is exponentially key for me now, and not sure my electric fondue pot would have held all the ingredients for the cooked version, lol!

 The recipe I chose was one I’ve been using for years from my old standby site, Epicurious.com – a simple cream cheese ice cream that’s uber creamy and so incredibly smooth on the palate.
 I felt the light tang of the cream cheese would pair well with the extremely rich, dense cake.
-I put my own take on it by adding chopped strawberries, a touch of lime, and a small amount of VERY finely cracked pink peppercorn for a surprise bite of peppery heat.
+I put my own take on it by adding chopped strawberries, a touch of lime.

 I also decreased the sugar since I felt it didn’t need as much as the recipe listed.
 Unfortunately, my ice cream bowls had been placed in a part of the freezer near the door where they never freeze up enough since the door is opened quite a bit.
 I didn’t realize this until I heard that liquidy sound during the churning.
 I removed the bowl and took some photos of the liquid ice cream anyway, not thinking I would use any of them, but one of the photos came out kind of cool, so I did (see above, next to the frozen heart by itself).